 I typically talk with them about their goals for the lesson, the budget they are looking at, and interest in continous lessons to improve and master that material.

 I started teaching in the corporate world and then ended up in the classroom shortly after.
+I love paintin, scuplting, and drawing on the side for myself.

 I have worked with toddlers up to adults working on many different mediums.
 Some were quick starters and others took more time, but everyone of my students were fully capable of the mastering the art they were interested in.